-For Listed fire central station (UL864/NFPA 72) applications, use communications device 7845i-ent alone, the main dialer with the 7845i-ent or use the main dialer with the 5140DLM.
+For Listed fire central station (UL864/NFPA 72) applications, use a Communications Device 7845i-ent alone, the main dialer with the 7845i-ent or use the main dialer with the 5140DLM.

-- For listed fire remote station (UL864/NFPA 72) applications, use the main dialer with the 5140DLM. - Telephone line supervision is required for commercial fire alarm systems.
+For listed fire remote station (UL864/NFPA 72) applications, use the main dialer with the 5140DLM.

+Telephone line supervision is required for commercial fire alarm systems.